RadicalCommEcol/cxr/README.md

 ## Bug reports and contributions.

 We expect to update the package with new developments.
-We welcome contributions (e.g. via pull reuqest) and [bug reports](https://github.com/ibartomeus/cxr/issues).
+We welcome contributions (e.g. via pull request) and [bug reports](https://github.com/ibartomeus/cxr/issues).

 ## Code of Conduct